Cyber Risk Assessment for Capital Management: Introduction

-\end{itemize} { These three components represent the reduction, transfer, and retention of cyber risk, respectively, and thus the proposed framework is a comprehensive package for the management of cyber risk.
-It should be pointed out that the interactions among these risk management approaches have been studied in other scholarly works, such as \citet{bensalem_continuous-time_2023, zeller_risk_2023, bensalem_prevention_2020, ejrlich_1972}, but they typically do not consider this problem in a capital allocation setting.
-For example, based on a game-theoretic model, \citet{zeller_risk_2023} discusses how an insurer, acting as a risk reduction services provider at the same time, should price such services. }
+These three components represent the reduction, transfer, and retention of cyber risk, respectively, and thus the proposed framework is a comprehensive package for the management of cyber risk.
+It should be pointed out that the interactions among these risk management approaches have been studied in other scholarly works, such as \citet{eling_optimism_2024}, \citet{bensalem_continuous-time_2023, zeller_risk_2023, bensalem_prevention_2020, wang_integrated_2019,ejrlich_1972}, but the{y d}o not consider this problem in a capital allocation settin{g.
+The proposed capital allocation method is made possible by integrating structural information of cyber systems with quantitative risk assessment methods, and this unique feature distinguishes our framework from the aforementioned existing works.}

-Our approach takes {all three} components into consideration and finds an optimal strategy for businesses to allocate their budgets to implementing various cyber controls and preparing for potential future losses.
-The goal is to {minimize the overall cost, which consists of the costs of cybersecurity controls, insurance, and reserves, as well as the impact of cyber losses.}

-The main contribution of this paper is five-fold. \begin{itemize} \item This paper presents the first quantitative description of the cascade model previously known in the cybersecurity literature, to the best knowledge of authors.
-It bridges the gap between the cybersecurity approach and the actuarial and economics approach to cyber risk assessment by providing a unifying framework.
-The new approach utilizes both the structural information of cyber systems and historical cyber loss data to provide risk assessment and management insights that are quantitative and specific to individual components in cyber systems.

-\item The framework is compatible and can be implemented along with the existing standards for cybersecurity, such as the NIST CSF.
-This feature is important for the practicality of a cyber risk management method, but is generally missing in the quantitative methods that have been proposed.
-Therefore, our work offers a pragmatic tool for decision-making in the process of complying with industry regulations and standards of practice.

-\item The framework addresses the three aforementioned challenges in cyber risk assessment.
-Not limited to any specific type of risk, it incorporates the quantitative assessment of potential losses that may arise from various points of failure in a cyber system.
-In addition, the framework considers both external threats and internal vulnerabilities and assets, so that when a new threat emerges due to the adaptive nature of cyber risk, the model can be easily updated to reflect such a change in the environment.
-Various cyber components are linked in this framework via attack paths, and that captures the dependence among the risk exposures of them.

-\item The framework {has a capital allocation component} that enables users to quantify and assess the trade-off {among} cybersecurity investmen{t, cyber insurance, and} loss reserve. {The proposed framework extends the classic security investment model in \citet{Gordon2002} by accounting for components in cyber systems at a granular level and considering alternative risk management devices, including insurance and reserves.}